cgranier/tabSidian/README.md

 3. A download prompt will appear, allowing you to save the generated markdown file to your local storage.
 4. Import the markdown file into Obsidian or any other markdown-compatible application for further use.
 5. You may add more restricted URLs by right-clicking the extension icon and opening the Options page.
+6. You may customize the markdown surrounding your Title and URL to fit your Obsidian style.
+Examples are provided in the extension's options page.

 ## Tips